ember526/LC/README.md

 ### 46.Permutation
 1. The general idea is to estimate the way humans would produce all the permutations.
 2. Notice that we have to swap the current position with itself.
+### 50.Pow(x, n)
+1. The solution will become tricky if we try to do it in iterative way.
+The general idea is to add up to n in its binary.
+### 54.Spiral Matrix
+### 55.Jump Game
+1. Just keep going...Quite simple
+### 56.Merge Intervals
+1. Be careful when trying to add/erase vector elements while using size() member function and [].
+### 62.Unique Paths
 ### 70.Climbint Stairs
 0. Very basic dynamic programming problem,
 1. First question to think about : is the question of a smaller scale and that of a bigger scale *essentially*the same.
 If they are, we would call the one of a smaller scale 'the subproblem'; then we have more questions to ask based on the principles of DP: